 If you don't like who you are, be someone else.
 If you don't like your life, live another one.
 And, when life is good, when you are good, embrace it, enjoy it, remember it forever and always.

 Be like Conor, not Brendan.
 Have your dreams, dream them, chase them, catch them.

 In movies, this is easier.
 The story is finite.
 The timeframe is limited.
 So, things actually happen quickly.
 Unless you're in some mopey indie film, I guess.
 So, maybe my advice is really, imagine your life as a film.
 Do you live in an action film?
 A romance?
-Or is your life some indie film that's going to screen on like half a dozen screens at best in Los Angels and New York?
+Or is your life some indie film that's going to screen on like half a dozen screens at best in Los Angeles and New York?

 Which is actually an interesting comparison since Sing Street is a smaller film.
 Only made $3 million here.
 Made less in the UK.

 So imagine something more obvious--When Harry Met Sally... perhaps, except they've got their problems...
 Every movie romance inevitably has problems along the way because otherwise it would be too short, too simple.
 And, you should want a Hollywood ending.